Receiving Social Security Disability for Shoulder-Related Injuries

 - Arthritis – Arthritis in the shoulder causes swelling and tenderness in the joints and the surrounding muscles and tendons.
 Arthritis can cause pain and limit the use of the shoulder.

 - Frozen shoulder – This condition causes pain and stiffness in the shoulder caused by tissue growth between the joints.
 Over time, the shoulder can become difficult to move.
-Diabetes, rheumatoid arthritis and heart disease can increase the risk of developing frozen shoulder.
+Diabetes, rheumatoid arthritis and heart disease can increase the chances of developing frozen shoulder.

 Shoulder-related injuries are generally diagnosed and treated once: